Top 10 commercial solar companies in London

 8. Excel Energy

-With approximately three decades of experience, Excel Energy is among the longest-established commercial solar providers on this list.
-They specialise in bespoke, turnkey projects where businesses want a single provider to manage the full scope — from initial survey through to commissioning, grid connection and handover.
+In particular, with roughly three decades of experience, Excel Energy is among the longest-established commercial solar providers on this list.
+Specifically, they specialise in bespoke, turnkey projects where businesses want a single provider to manage the full scope — from initial survey through to commissioning, grid connection and handover.

 9. Energize Solar

-Energize Solar designs commercial systems with energy price stability as the primary objective.
-Their approach focuses on maximising self-consumption to reduce grid dependence — particularly valuable for businesses that have experienced significant cost pressure from recent electricity price volatility and want a system specifically engineered to reduce that exposure.
+Energize Solar designs commercial systems with energy-price stability as the primary objective.
+Their approach focuses on maximising self-consumption to reduce grid dependence — particularly valuable for businesses that have faced significant cost pressure from recent electricity price volatility and want a system engineered to reduce that exposure.

 10. Path Energy

 Path Energy focuses on making commercial solar accessible and straightforward for a broad range of London businesses.
-Their installations prioritise clear communication and a well-managed process, making them a practical option for businesses approaching commercial solar for the first time without an existing relationship with an energy consultant or facilities manager experienced in solar procurement.
+Their installations prioritise clear communication and a well-managed process, which makes them a practical option for businesses approaching commercial solar for the first time, without an existing relationship with an experienced energy consultant.

 💡 Further Solar4Good commercial resources